borisdev/research/art-of-building-software.md

 - Interface segregation principle (ISP)
 - Dependency inversion principle

-# Alternatives
+### Distilling S.O.L.I.D down to "interface design principles'

+Design your interface for a near future of continuous improvement

-## Boris's - assume future failure will need CI, so reduce extraneous cognitive load for CI
+Assume future failure that will need continuous improvement (CI), so upfront invest in reducing the growth of extraneous cognitive load so you have a clear road to the anticipated CI ...."its not the distance, its the pebble in your shoe"

+Christopher Alexander "A Pattern Language" on Interface

+Principles of good interface design

 - Interface layer - CI design
   - Stable - Liskov substitution - (generalize customer interaction) - Mix and Match